Memories aren't perfect. They form to fit our beliefs, limiting learning and encouraging justifications.

 We can’t create a perfect memory retrieval system.
-Memories are subject to biological constraints; we must learn to effectively live with the imperfection.
-By understanding the shortcomings and the tendency to mold memories, we will be inclined to skeptically examine them for faults; instead of blindly accepting.
-When ruminating over being wronged, we must acknowledge the natural intrusion of self-righteousness explanations that conveniently pass over more obvious personal contributions.
+Memories will always be subject to biological constraints; to succeed, we must learn to effectively live with the imperfection.
+By understanding memory shortcomings and our tendency to mold memories to fit our preferred conclusions, we can suspiciously and skeptically examine memories for faults; instead of blindly accepting them as fact.
+When ruminating over being wronged, we can intervene before we are sucked into a familiar destructive cycle by acknowledging the intrusion of self-righteousness explanations that conveniently ignore personal contributions.

 We can’t escape biological limits, nor should we ignore them; but with thoughtfully acknowledgement, we can navigate through the limitations, addressing shortcomings that impede growth.
-When memory yields, confirming sweeter explanations, engage the volitionary brain to halt the thought pattern, purposely re-examine conclusions, seeking additional facts, maybe, after all, you did do what you remember not doing.
+When memory yields, confirming sweeter explanations, we can halt the thought pattern by purposely re-examining conclusions, seeking additional facts, and maybe discovering we actually did what we don’t remember doing.